 The internet at large has a short attention span.
 Audiences won’t stick around for a lengthy explanation from your field workers.
 They need to see the need, not hear it.

-CMA does a wonderful job of visually communicating need in their video.
+CMA does a wonderful job of visually communicating needs in their video.
 This is KEY because our brains process visual information 60,000 times faster than written information.

 First, I can see from Abby’s face that this is a serious problem:

 Paired with the somber music, the mood is immediately set.
-This is so key, I really can’t stress it enough: NAIL YOUR EMOTIONAL CUEING.
+This is so key; I can’t stress it enough: NAIL YOUR EMOTIONAL CUEING.

 The video also keeps moving.
-CMA keeps the audio of Abby talking to the viewer going, but cuts in footage of the rescue team working with turtles.
+CMA keeps the audio of Abby talking to the viewer but cuts to footage of the rescue team working with turtles.
 This is important for two reasons: